 Downtown sits on the north shore of the river immediately west of I-35.
 The university area begins north of downtown and the Capitol District.
 The West End is immediately west of downtown, on the far side of Lamar Boulevard.
 Austinites used to use the term "South Austin" to refer to any place south of the river, but with the city's growth, much of old South Austin is now pretty central.
 Regardless, central Austin attractions are generally found between the MoPac Expressway (Loop 1) and I-35.
 Likewise, East Austin can mean anything east of I-35, but the areas of most interest to visitors are the growing, increasingly gentrified neighborhoods adjacent to downtown and the university.

-A note on the city's numbered streets: Most are on the north side of the river and run east-west.
+Most of the city's numbered streets are on the north side of the river and run east-west.
 The numbers get higher as you move north, away from the river, and the east and west designations indicate where the roads are in relation to Congress Avenue (the street running through the center of downtown to the Capitol).
 There are, however, a few numbered streets south of the river.
 They run north-south and are all designated as south.
 South First Street is one example.

-Before it became the capital of Texas, Austin wasn't Austin—it was the settlement of Waterloo and little more than a small group of log cabins.
-Mirabeau B. Lamar, vice president of the newly independent Republic of Texas, visited Waterloo the year it was founded (1838).
+Before it became the capital of Texas, Austin was actually the settlement of Waterloo and little more than a small group of log cabins.
+Mirabeau B. Lamar, vice president of the newly independent Republic of Texas, visited Waterloo the year it was founded (1838), which was two years after the Mexican Army was defeated at Goliad after the fall of the Alamo.
 The site apparently made an impression, for after becoming president of the republic the following year, Lamar established the modest settlement as the capital and renamed it in honor of the recently deceased Stephen F. Austin, who had led Anglo settlers into Texas.

 The city remained the capital after Texas became part of the U.S. in 1845.
 During the Civil War, Austin saw no battles except for a brief pillaging of the state treasury by some rowdy Texas Confederates.
 Many in the Austin area were opposed to the state's secession from the U.S., an early indication of the liberal tendencies that the city continues to maintain.
+(Austin has started renaming streets with Confederate ties.
+For example, Robert E. Lee Road became Azie Taylor Morton Road after the first black treasurer.)
 In 1883, when the University of Texas opened, the city assumed the role of college town.

 During the first half of the 1900s, Austin was a quiet and fairly small southern town, although prominent political leaders made their mark, among them Lyndon Johnson.
 The future president of the U.S. entered politics as a state legislator in Austin in the 1950s.
 In the 2000s, Austin saw both benefits and fallout from the rise and fall of the national Republican legislature under former Texas governor President George W. Bush, and his nearby home in Midland kept the city in the news.

-The 1970s and '80s saw Austin's music scene explode into prominence, led by Willie Nelson and Stevie Ray Vaughan.
+Austin's music scene exploded in the 1970s and '80s, led by Willie Nelson and Stevie Ray Vaughan.
 The city mushroomed in other ways in the 1990s.
 As the home of computer-related companies since the 1960s, it was well-placed to capitalize on the technology boom.
 However, when the boom went bust in 2000, Austin's technology growth slowed dramatically.
-Today, homegrown Dell Computers remains one of the area's largest employers, but the city credits its ongoing recovery to new jobs in the service and health industries.
+Today, homegrown Dell Computers remains one of the area's largest employers along with a resurgence in the tech industry.
+The city also credits its recovery to new jobs in the service and health industries led by companies relocating to Austin from other states.

 As many young people, attracted to Austin's economic opportunities and liberal politics, have flooded the city in recent years, the city has emerged as a leader in sustainable building and smart growth, though housing prices have increased dramatically, especially in Austin's central corridor.
-With the addition of the Frost Bank Tower in 2004 and the start of a skyscraper construction boom in 2007, more high rises and condominium projects have been built, continually altering Austin's skyline.
+With the addition of the Frost Bank Tower in 2004 and the continuation of a skyscraper construction boom started in 2007, more high rises and condominium projects are being built, continually altering Austin's skyline.

-But much of the city's allure isn't captured in museums or landmarks.
-Zilker Park is a good place to experience Austin's odd combination of laid-back attitude and frenetic exertion.
-Do a little exercising of your own by walking along the Barton Creek Greenbelt that leads south, out of the park.
-It will give you a taste of the scenic Texas Hill Country that stretches to the west of Austin.
+Much of the city's allure isn't captured in museums or landmarks, but rather in its scenery.
 If you plan to spend a good bit of time visiting and exploring the region's state parks, consider purchasing an annual pass.
 State park passes are US$70 and cover unlimited admission for you and your guests to all 90 Texas state parks and entitle you to discounts on other park amenities such as camp sites, merchandise and even equipment rentals. http://tpwd.state.tx.us/spdest/parkinfo/passes.

 Wine connoisseurs will also want to take at least a day trip to visit some of Texas's finest wineries in Hill Country west of Austin.
-Beer nuts will be delighted by the numerous breweries right in town, including Austin Beerworks, South Austin Brewing Co. and Draught House Pub and Brewery.
-Don't miss the chance to visit Black Star Co-Op Pub and Brewery, the first member-owned brewery of its kind in the U.S.
+Beer nuts will be delighted by the numerous breweries right in town.

 The music scene sets Austin apart.
 Is it really the "Live Music Capital of the World," as the city's public-relations department claims?
 Probably not, but Austin offers a wide selection of national and international touring acts, locally based veterans and young guns looking to make their mark.
 Country-tinged music has always been a big part of Austin's scene, a legacy begun by Willie Nelson and other cosmic cowboys in the 1970s.

 But country isn't the only game in town.
-There's plenty of rock, dance music, electronica, jazz and more.
+There's plenty of rock, dance music, electronica and jazz.
 Notably, a few guitar-powered blues performers continue to carry the torch passed from Stevie Ray Vaughan, including his brother Jimmie, and there are a number of Latin American musicians playing Tejano, conjunto and salsa.

-Also downtown is the Warehouse District (Third to Fifth streets, west of Congress Avenue), and more and more places are popping up on Sixth Street, west of Congress.
+Also downtown is the Warehouse District (Third to Fifth streets, west of Congress Avenue).
 With few exceptions, this area is more about upscale bars and dance clubs than live music.
 It tends to attract an older and more affluent crowd than Sixth Street.
-Many of our favorite music clubs (Continental Club, the Broken Spoke, Cactus Cafe) are outside the downtown core and are rather spread out.
-Several of them lie south of the Colorado River.

 Things have also picked up on Red River Street, perpendicular to East Sixth on the edge of downtown.
-There's basically a bar there for everyone, many offering live bands—big-name acts go to Stubb's (where the Sunday Gospel Brunch has become something of a local institution), dance music from the gothic, industrial, synth-pop and electronica dominate the soundwaves at Elysium, and there are good punk and alternative rock joints, as well.
+There's basically a bar there for everyone, many offering live bands.
 Weekends, of course, are most crowded, but weeknights also usually offer something to do.

 Eating out in Austin can be a wonderful experience.
 The city's steady growth over the past few decades spurred similar expansion in the number and variety of excellent restaurants.
 Upscale Italian, French and Asian food—and the inevitable fusion of these cuisines—can be found throughout the city.

 A few things to know: In Texas, barbecue is beef (although pork ribs are widely available, and you'll sometimes find pulled pork), and the favored cut is brisket.
 As with other southern barbecue, the meat is smoked, not grilled.
-You should also be aware of the difference between Tex-Mex and interior Mexican food, both of which can be found in Austin.
-Tex-Mex is a borderland creation and includes nachos, burritos and other dishes familiar throughout the U.S. If you want to delve deeper into Mexican cuisine, order interior specialties such as Yucatan pork (cochinita pibil) at Curra's, anything topped with mole at Fonda San Miguel or the cabrito (grilled goat) available at many Mexican restaurants.
+You should also be aware of the difference between Tex-Mex and authentic Mexican food, both of which can be found in Austin.
+Tex-Mex is a borderland creation and includes nachos, burritos and other dishes familiar throughout the U.S. If you want to delve deeper into true Mexican cuisine, order specialties such as Yucatan pork dishes (cochinita pibil), anything topped with mole (a premier sauce made from spices, chocolate, raisins and nuts) or the cabrito (grilled goat) available at many Mexican restaurants.

 Breakfast in Austin is likely to mean breakfast tacos.
 You can find them everywhere, served from the windows at food trailers, at a small chain called Taco Shack or at any number of Mexican restaurants that are open for breakfast.
 Popular alternatives to breakfast tacos include migas (scrambled eggs with tortilla chips, cheese, jalapenos, onion and tomatoes) and chilaquilas (tortilla strips with cheese), and either rojos (spicy red salsa) or verdes (green tomatillo sauce).

 If you're on a budget and still want to eat some seriously good food, plan some of your meals at Austin's numerous food trucks.
-There are many throughout SoCo and East Austin, and many bars, clubs and even shops are beginning to have permanently parked locations of such favorite eateries as The East Side King right on their premises (most common in East Austin, where large backyard patios are more of the norm).
-The trucks have become so popular, in fact, that sampling tours are now available.
+There are many throughout SoCo and East Austin, and many bars, clubs and even shops are beginning to have permanently parked locations right on their premises (most common in East Austin, where large backyard patios are more of the norm).
+The trucks are so popular, in fact, that sampling tours are available.

 The farm-to-table movement has become deeply ingrained in the Austin culinary scene, in a large part because of its mild climate and ability to have a fair selection of seasonal growing year round.
-We predict you'll discover within a meal or two the amazing difference in flavor and overall yumminess that results from the high quality of the food used in many of Austin's eateries, from cheap eats to fine dining.
+You'll likely discover within a meal or two the amazing difference in flavor and overall yumminess that results from the high quality of the food used in many of Austin's restaurants, from cheap eats to fine dining.

 Want to read the full Austin travel42 Destination Guide?